What is a business valuation and why would your company need one?

 - Sell A Business: Anytime a business is sold, it needs a valuation.
-The valuation serves as a starting point for the negotiation process between the buyer and seller; it is important to know your business’ value before initiating any of these conversations
+The valuation serves as a starting point for the negotiation process between the buyer and seller; it is important to know your business’s value before initiating any of these conversations

 - Merge with Another Company: Similar to selling a business, merging with another company requires knowing the value of your business ahead of time

 - Bring on Partners or Investors: Think Shark Tank and imagine if you had a certified business valuation before diving into the tank.
-You’d definitely be much more prepared for the circling sharks!
+You’d be much more prepared for the circling sharks!